 Once you’ve got a few headings in your document you will be able to see the structure taking shape by showing the Navigation Pane.
 The Navigation Pane can be opened from the ribbon or keyboard shortcut CTRL+F

 The Navigation Pane “understands” those built-in heading styles and shows the headings in a hierarchical manner.
 Each level of heading is shown indented below its parent heading.
-The pane allow you to expand/collapse the structure and every set how many level deep you want to view in the Navigation pane.
-All this adds up to an experience where you can see the whole structure of your document (even as it starts to get quite large) at all times while you are working on different parts of the document.
+The pane allows you to expand/collapse the structure and even set how many levels deep you want to view in the Navigation pane.
+All this adds up to an experience where you can see the whole structure of your document at all times while you are working on different parts of the document (even as it starts to get quite large).
 I find this really helps keep you focused on the section you are currently writing as you have instant visibility as to where that section fits within the hierarchy of the whole document.

 Tip #3 Navigating quickly around a large document